gfx-rs/wgpu/wgpu/README.md

 ## Development

-If you need to test local fixes to gfx-rs or other dependencies, the simplest way is to add a Cargo patch.
-For example, when working on DX12 backend on Windows, you can check out the "hal-0.2" branch of gfx-rs repo and add this to the end of "Cargo.toml":
+If you need to test local fixes to gfx or other dependencies, the simplest way is to add a Cargo patch.
+For example, when working on DX12 backend on Windows, you can check out the latest release branch in the [gfx-hal repository](https://github.com/gfx-rs/gfx) (e.g. currently `hal-0.8`) and add this patch to the end of `Cargo.toml`:

 ```toml
 [patch."https://github.com/gfx-rs/gfx"]